Find out why you need to begin exercising now if you’re over 50.

 Fight Weight Gain, Especially Around the Belly

-Although menopause may be a factor, aging itself is the more likely cause.
+Although pre-menopause and menopause may be a factor for women, aging itself is the more likely cause.
+But hey!
 You can counter this with a good attitude toward fitness and a plan.

-One thing menopause may cause, however, is a tendency to gain more around your middle.
+One thing menopause may contribute to is a tendency to gain more around your middle.
 I experienced this after age 60, having completed menopause at 59.
-Genetics play the biggest role in where you tend to gain or hold weight.
-I always gained mostly around my butt and thighs, while maintaining a smaller waist and flat stomach.
+Genetics play the big role in where you tend to gain or hold weight.
+All my life I had gained mostly around my butt and thighs, while maintaining a smaller waist and flat stomach.

 Not anymore.
 I noticed not too long ago that I had what I could only call “rolls” around my waist!
 I was shocked!
 But once I did some research, I found it was normal, and there were ways to combat it.

-Food type and intake is important, of course, but in the middle years and beyond, greater inactivity plays a larger role than you might think.
+What you eat is certainly (very) important, but in the middle years and beyond, greater inactivity plays a larger role than you might think.

 Start small if you must, but start exercising!
-(Link here to how to begin exercising if you haven’t for a long time, or ever).
+See this post on how to make walking a habit.

 Keep Osteoporosis at Bay

-I know this one doesn’t sound all sexy and awesome, but osteoporosis is a serious threat to older people in general, and women in particular.
+I know this one isn’t all sexy and awesome, but osteoporosis is a serious threat to older people in general, and women in particular.
 Some sources say that up to 50% of women will have some level of osteoporosis by age 60!

 Many of the causes are age-related due to lifelong stressors, dietary, environmental, and physical.
 The disease was not nearly as prevalent 100 years ago.
 Likely contributors are drinking too much soda, taking anti-acid medications for a long period of time (this was a surprising one to me), eating too much protein, and not exercising in a way that puts stress on your bones (also known as weight-bearing exercise).